platformsh/platformsh-docs/src/development/troubleshoot.md

 ## Low disk space

-If you suspect you are running low on disk space on your application container, the easiest way to check it is to login using `platform ssh` and run the `df` command.  `df` has numerous options to tweak its output, but for just checking the available writeable space the most direct option is: `df -h -x tmpfs -x squashfs | grep -v /run/shared`
+If you suspect you are running low on disk space in your application container, the easiest way to check it is to log in using `platform ssh` and run the `df` command.  `df` has numerous options to tweak its output, but for just checking the available writeable space the most direct option is: `df -h -x tmpfs -x squashfs | grep -v /run/shared`

 That will show only the writeable mounts on the system, similar to: